Khasehemwy/VulkanRenderer/README.md

 ## Examples

 All generated examples are under `./x64/Debug/*.exe` .
-Whether `*.exe` can run depends on the platform you use.
+Whether `*.exe` can successfully run depends on the platform you use.